owainlewis/relay/README.md

 # Relay

-This library lets you write HTTP requests as structured Yaml and send them easily using a CLI.
+This library lets you write HTTP requests as structured Yaml and dispatch them easily using a CLI.

+The motivation for this library is to have a Postman like tool for sharing HTTP reqests in a team.
+Relay lets you treat HTTP requests as human readable data files and store them in version control with your project.

+Relay provides a CLI for executing the request only and no GUI.

 [![wercker status](https://app.wercker.com/status/c209eca6ce0c52f92ca6ad091fa89117/s/master "wercker status")](https://app.wercker.com/project/byKey/c209eca6ce0c52f92ca6ad091fa89117)

-## Why?

-I love tools like Postman but I wanted an easier way to distribute HTTP request around a team.
-Relay lets you treat HTTP requests for testing etc as pure data and store them in version control with your project.

 ## Examples

 Relay HTTP requests are defined as YAML with a simple structure.
+See the examples folder for more ideas.

 A request definition can contain the following